plotly/dash-vtk/docs/REFERENCES.md

   - registration: 'addArray', 'setScalars', ...

 Keyword arguments:

-- id (string; optional): The ID used to identify this component.
+- id (string; optional):
+    The ID used to identify this component.

-- type (string; default 'Float32Array'): Typed array name
-- name (string; default 'scalars'): Field name
+- name (string; default 'scalars'):
-- values (list of numbers; optional): Actual values to use inside our array
+    Field name.

-- numberOfComponents (number; default 1): Number of components / Tuple size
+- numberOfComponents (number; default 1):
+    Number of components / Tuple size.

-- registration (string; default 'addArray'): Name of the method to call on the fieldData (addArray, setScalars, setVectors...)
+- registration (string; default 'addArray'):
+    Name of the method to call on the fieldData (addArray, setScalars, setVectors...).

+- type (string; default 'Float32Array'):
+    Typed array name.

+- values (list of numbers; optional):
+    Actual values to use inside our array.

 [Back to menu](#components-reference)